 French physician and nosologist François Boissier Sauvages de Lacroix first used the term “alopecia areata” in 1763 in his book “Nosologia Methodica.”
 “Alopecia” means fox in Greek (due to the loss of fur seen in fox mange).
 “Areata” is derived from Latin, meaning a vacant area or a patch.

-Fortunately, this process doesn’t destroy the hair follicle.
+Typically, this type of hair loss results in bald patches, although it can also be diffuse.
+It can affect any hair-bearing part of the body, face or scalp — there can be spontaneous remissions and then relapses.
+Fortunately, alopecia areata doesn’t destroy the hair follicle.
 The stem cells remain intact, which is why regrowth is possible months or even years after an episode has occurred.

 What Different Types of Alopecia Areata Are There?